kubernetes/community/wg-naming/language-evaluation-framework.md

 Second-order concerns are characterized by:

 - Ambiguity: outside the context of code or technology, language might have connotations related to harmful scenarios like war, militarization, or policing, but the actual etymology of the term is not related to harm of a specific identity
-- Lack of identity-specificity: concerns in this category do not target specific identities, or do so in a non-overt way.
+- Lack of specific identity: concerns in this category do not target specific identities, or do so in a non-overt way

 #### Is the term violent?